abhin4v/abhin4v.github.io/posts/twt-notes-1.md

   - when power-to-weight ratio of adding TLP is high.
 - Types are not a silver bullet for fixing all errors:
   - Correct programs can be not well-typed.
-  - It could be hard to assign type for useful programs. e.g. `printf` from C.
+  - It can be hard to assign type for useful programs. e.g. `printf` from C.
 - Types can turn possible runtime errors into compile-time errors.

 ## Chapter 1.
 The Algebra Behind Types